Roku devices could lose YouTube TV app

-Roku streaming devices could soon lose the YouTube TV app.
-That's because of a contract dispute – Roku and Google can't agree to the terms of a new deal.
+Roku streaming devices could soon lose the YouTube TV app, as the company won't agree to the terms of a new deal with YouTube owner Google.

 "Google is attempting to use its YouTube monopoly position to force Roku into accepting predatory, anti-competitive and discriminatory terms that will directly harm Roku and our users," Roku said in a statement.
 "It should come as no surprise that Google is now demanding unfair and anti-competitive terms that harm Roku's users."